status-im/embark-tutorial-erc721/tutorial/2-minting-tokens.md

 Notice that we stored the function call in the `toSend` variable, however it does not mean that we're creating a transaction here.
 With this `toSend` variable we're able to send a transaction or estimating gas (also, calling a value if the contract function were a `constant`/`view`/`pure` function).

-Also, we introduced the use of two `web3.utils` functions: `toHex`, to convert any given value to a HEX string, and also, `toWei`, to convert from ether to wei, since in the UI we're introducing the values as ether, and the smart contract uses wei.
+> We introduced the use of two `web3.utils` functions: `toHex`, to convert any given value to a HEX string, and also, `toWei`, to convert from ether to wei, since in the UI we're introducing the values as ether, and the smart contract uses wei.

 After estimating gas, we proceed to create the transaction by returning the `send` method of our contract with the estimated gas plus an additional wei amount (estimateGas() is not always precise).